Horror Express: Development

-Shooting
+Filming

 Horror Express was filmed in Madrid between 1971 and 1972.
-It was produced on a low budget of $300,000, with the luxury of having three familiar genre actors in the lead roles; the filming began in December 1971.
+It was produced on a low budget of $300,000, with the luxury of having three familiar genre actors in the lead roles; filming began in December 1971.

 Securing Lee and Cushing was a coup for Gordon, since it lent an atmosphere reminiscent of the horror Hammer Films, many of which starred both actors.
 When Cushing arrived in Madrid to begin work on the picture, he was still distraught over the recent death of his wife.
 He announced to Gordon that he could not do the film.
 With Gordon now desperate over the idea of losing one of his important stars, Lee stepped in and put Cushing at ease, simply by talking to his old friend about some of their previous work together; Cushing changed his mind and stayed on.

 The train's departure scene was filmed in Madrid's Delicias railway station.
 The locomotive pulling the train in that scene is a RENFE 141F; later in the film, miniatures are utilized for the exterior shots of the train going by camera and for the film's climax.

 Like all Italian and Spanish films of the period, Horror Express was filmed mostly without sound, with the effects and voices dubbed for the film in post-production; Lee, Cushing, and Savalas all provided their own voices for the English-speaking version.

+Music

+Horror Express features the debut film score of American musician John Cacavas, who would later gain prominence for scoring Telly Savalas' television series Kojak.
+Cacavas met Savalas while working in London in the early 1970s, the two became friends and Savalas helped him move into film and television scoring.

-Release and reception
+Release

+Under its original Spanish title Pánico en el Transiberiano, the film premiered as an official selection at the Sitges Film Festival on 30 September 1972.
+Eugenio Martín won the CEC Best Script Award.

+It was released in New York on November 30, 1973.